EBXFS15/PrototypeBasedOnMpg321/README.md

 RFID
-    Used RFID reader is a MILFARE OMNIKEY(R) 5513 Reader Board Compact. http://www.rfid-webshop.com/shop/download/Reader/HF%2013.56%20MHz/ACG/ISO%2014443/TAGnology_Datasheet_OK5513_RB_Compact_V1_0_0502.pdf
+    Used RFID reader is a MILFARE OMNIKEY(R) 5513 Reader Board Compact.<br/>
+    http://www.rfid-webshop.com/shop/download/Reader/HF%2013.56%20MHz/ACG/ISO%2014443/TAGnology_Datasheet_OK5513_RB_Compact_V1_0_0502.pdf

     The reader is preconfigured to send only a string with the detected tag id through RS232.